attainu/project-anjali-dehru-au13/README.md

 5. In order to use file option you should have file with name input and output files in your root director
-Usage
-Note:-
- Format to be followed for entering commands manually

  1.Enter the size of  parking lot